Glioblastoma and Other Primary Brain Cancers

 Research Leaders

-The Preston Robert Tisch Brain Tumor Center's robust research program is dedicated to finding better outcomes for brain tumors.
-We co-developed a vaccine that extends the lives of people with glioblastoma and played a pivotal role in the introduction of Avastin in the treatment of brain tumors.
+The Preston Robert Tisch Brain Tumor Center's robust research program is dedicated to improving outcomes for brain tumors.
+We helped develop multiple “vaccines” for people with brain tumors, including a genetically engineered poliovirus that fights cancer.
+We also played a pivotal role in introducing the drug Bevacizumab to treat brain tumors.
 We continue to explore ways to selectively target tumors, tame fast-growing and drug-resistant tumors, and design new therapies to destroy cancer.
 Our researchers are also studying ways to manipulate the genes and proteins that fuel tumor growth.

 Latest OR Technology

-The use of intra-operative MRI (iMRI) in the operating room allows neurosurgeons access to MRI images while the patient is still in surgery.
-This confirms that all or as much of the tumor as possible is removed.
+The use of intra-operative MRI (iMRI) in the operating room gives neurosurgeons access to MRI images while patient are still in surgery.
+This helps confirm removal of all or as much of the tumor as possible.
 It also reduces the time and number of procedures required.